zaccesss/neopixel-led-cube-project/README.md

 ## FAQ

 ### Can I use this project for my coursework?
-Yes, but attribution is required under the Academic Use Notice.
+Yes, but attribution is required under the License & Academic Use Notice.

 ### Can I add more LED patterns?
 Absolutely.
 The software is modular – add another case to the mode switch.